-All diesel buses operating on transit routes serving UBC are equipped with bicycle racks which can hold up to two bicycles, as are new trolley buses.
+All buses operating on transit routes serving UBC are equipped with bicycle racks, each of which has space for two bicycles.
 Table 3.7 provides a summary of the numbers of bicycles on racks on buses.
-A total of 351 bicycles were observed in one day, representing an average of 0.18 bicycles per rack.
+A total of 190 bicycles were observed in one day, representing an average of one bicycle per 22 rack spaces (0.05 bicycles per rack space).
 The most popular route for cyclists to travel with their bicycles was the Route 99 B-Line.